checkersoftware/pdfium-lib/README.md

 We are only going to use the wasm binaries for our purposes.
 You can either utilize a Ubuntu **20.04/22.04/24.04** instance or run a docker container instance. _Note that the minor ver .04 is important here as compiling it on a different minor .10 will not work._ Alternatively use the docker container to setup the compiling environment beforehand.

+Note: It seems that only x86-64 architectures are supported, if running an ARM processor, using the docker method to emulate will work fine and reasonably fast.

 NOTE: STEPS 1-3 IS ONLY REQUIRED TO BE RAN ONCE.
 OTHER STEPS MUST BE RAN EVERY TIME FOR A BUILD.

 1. Get the source, make sure that it is commit(s) ahead of upstream with `addFunction`, `removeFunction`, and `-sALLOW_TABLE_GROWTH` part of the wasm compilation exports.